BeryJu/gravity/docs/content/docs/dns/_index.md

 ##### Records

 A record belongs to one zone and stores one response.
 To support multiple responses (i.e. multiple IP addressess for an A record), Record UIDs are used.
 A UID is optional, and records with UID can be combined with a record without UID (all their results will be returned).
+Records created by the DHCP role will automatically have the UID assigned based on the DHCP devices identifier (the MAC address in most cases).

 A single record holds the following data: